 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

 Challenges: During the past two decades, the Central African Republic (CAR) has suffered instability, conflict, and violence.
-In the ensuing violence, national government, public order and the rule of law collapsed, government facilities and records were looted and often destroyed, and perpetrators of numerous crimes and human rights abuses operated with impunity.
-Thousands of people have been brutally killed and nearly 900,000 Central Africans displaced, with more than one-half displaced to neighboring countries.
+In the wake of the violence, national government institutions, public order, and the rule of law collapsed, government facilities and records were looted and often destroyed, and perpetrators of numerous crimes and human rights abuses operated – and continue to operate – with impunity.
+Thousands of people have been brutally killed and close to 700,000 Central Africans are internally displaced while 615,000 have taken refuge in neighboring countries.

-The lack of a sizeable police and gendarmerie presence in cities and areas outside of Bangui fosters conditions that allow armed groups (whether ex-Séléka or former anti-Balaka) to retain control of cities and towns, and groups like the Lord’s Resistance Army (LRA) to continue to operate and terrorize local communities.
-Strengthening governance, security, and the rule of law in CAR will contribute to regional stability by ensuring that CAR and its neighbors like Chad and Cameroon can resist the influence of and combat extremist groups like Boko Haram.
+The lack of a sizeable police and gendarmerie presence in cities and areas outside of Bangui fosters conditions that allow armed groups to retain control of cities and towns and to continue to operate and terrorize local communities.
+The government currently only controls 25 percent of the country with the rest under armed groups control.
+Strengthening governance, security, and the rule of law in CAR will contribute to regional stability by supporting CAR and its neighbors like Chad and Cameroon to resist the influence of extremist groups like Boko Haram.

-Goals: The United States Government reopened its Embassy in Bangui in September 2014 and has taken a lead role in supporting the negotiations for a peace agreement and the transition to a democratically elected government.
+Goals: The United States government reopened its Embassy in Bangui in September 2014 and took a lead role in supporting the negotiations for a peace agreement and the transition to a democratically elected government.
 In early 2014, the Bureau for African Affairs and INL agreed to prioritize immediate security and justice assistance to CAR.